tobytheghost/book-site/README.md

 The app is routed but will re-route you on load to the `/products/productId` route (with the demo ID) as this is the key page of the project.

+The app is deployed using Google Firebase.

 ## The Challenge 🔥

-The challenge was to create a `product details page` using json data from an API provided by Supadu.
+The challenge was to create a "product details page" using json data from an API provided by Supadu.

 The page was to contain the following information: